rachkwan88/calculator-tutorial/README.md

 # Structure

-App.java -
-Calculator.java -
+App.java - main program to gather user input and pass into calculator Calculator.java - calculates the input
-AppTest.java -
+AppTest.java - tests different test cases without user input

 # Lessons Learnt
 I learned how to throw exceptions to functions and the callers and catch exceptions.